cieclarke/OscarEcho/readme.md

 Code is in the folder `OscarEcho/VMK`

 Breaking down the functionaltiy of the vending machine could be done by component.
-Refactor the VendingMachine class to objects like `ChangeBox`, `Stock` etc. It would make the testing less functional and break it more into units.
+Refactor the VendingMachine class to objects like `ChangeBox`, `CoinSlotAnalyser`, `Stock` etc. It would make the testing less functional and break it more into units.